Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Numerical Experiments

+for each $\Delta_{\mu} \in \{1, 2, 3, 4\}$.
+For each case, we ran 250 trials.
 Since the tests are performed only when a CP is selected, the power is defined as follows~\cite{hyun2018post}:

 A detection is considered to be correct if it is within $\pm 2$ of the true CP locations.
-We choose the significance level $\alpha = 0.05$.
-We use Bonferroni correction to account for the multiplicity in all the experiments.
-We executed the code on Intel(R) Xeon(R) CPU E5-2687W v4 @ 3.00GHz.
+Since it is often difficult to accurately identify exact CPs in the presence of noise, many existing CP detection studies consider a detection to be correct if it is within $L$ positions of the true CP locations \cite{truong2019selective}.
+We considered $L=2$ to be consistent with our competitive method \cite{hyun2018post}.
+We used BIC \cite{schwarz1978estimating} for the choice of $\beta$ when $K$ is unknown.
+We chose the significance level $\alpha = 0.05$.
+We used Bonferroni correction to account for the multiplicity in all the experiments.